Mae Nak Phra Khanong: Mae Nak Shrine

 The shrine of Mae Nak stands next to Klong Phra Khanong, at Wat Mahabut, a large temple on Soi 77 off Sukhumvit Road (On Nut Road).
 The shrine is a low building under large trees with a roof that encompasses the tree trunks.
 The main shrine has several minor shrines around it.

-A statue of Mae Nak and her infant form the centerpiece of the shrine.
+A statue of Mae Nak and her infant form the centrepiece of the shrine.
 Devotees often make offerings, accompanied by a request for help, generally by women seeking easy childbirth or for their husband to be exempted from military conscription.
-Offerings are usually lengths of colored cloth, wrapped around the trunk of the Bo tree.
+Offerings are usually lengths of coloured cloth, wrapped around the trunk of the Bo tree.
 Other offerings include fruit, lotuses, and incense sticks.
 Toys for her child and portraits of the ghost are displayed in the shrine's inner sanctum.
 A collection of fine dresses offered to her are displayed behind her statue.

 Offerings are also made at Phra Khanong Canal, where fish purchased live at markets are brought in buckets to the edge of the canal and freed.
 Stalls at the shrine sell toys, fish, lotus buds, incense sticks, and garlands for those who wish to make an offering.